-So many Christians want to increase their faith.
-And why wouldn’t they?
+So many Christians want to increase their faith, and why wouldn’t they?
 It seems only natural.
-But have they never read when Christ nearly rebuked his disciples for asking him to increase their faith?
+But have they never read where Christ nearly rebuked his disciples for asking him to increase their faith?
 It’s the passage where he tells them that faith the size of a mustard seed is enough (small faith is enough), and what they really needed was increased obedience and humility (Luke 17:5-10).

 Many Christians seem positively obsessed with increasing their faith, imagining that all of their lack, defeat, insecurity, illness, suffering, etc., are due to their lack of faith, hence more faith would give them power over these things.

 I believe they are only partially right.
 It is true that they lack faith (perhaps even mustard seed small faith), but they’re wrong in why they lack it.
 They lack faith because they treat faith as a concept and not as a mode of being.
 They lack faith for precisely the reasons Christ gave in the Scripture above: for lack of obedience and humility – the very acts of faith.
 But the only corrective for these is not more emphasis on faith, but more emphasis on watchfulness.

 Watchfulness is taught throughout Scripture and throughout historic Christianity by the saints and ascetics.
 In the Philokalia (a 4 volume text containing the writings of Orthodox Christian monks and ascetics from the 4th to 15th centuries) watchfulness is understood as literally the opposite of drunkenness; it is sobriety, alertness, and prayerful vigilance; it is the act of keeping watch over one’s inward thoughts and vain conceits; the constant guarding the soul.
 Watchfulness makes possible the act of praying without ceasing and encapsulates the whole range of the virtues including purity of heart and stillness.